wri/charm-global-level/README.md

 ## Usage

+1. Check the data file

+    Make sure the current data file **CHARM_global.xlsx** is under the ./data/processed/ directory.
+You can save the previous model results by changing their names, for example, **CHARM_global_11012021.xlsx**, to avoid overwriting.

-1. Review or edit the input parameters
+2. Review or edit the input parameters

-    Open the **CHARM.xlsx** and click on *Inputs* tab.
-We provide the country name and ISO in columns A and B and input associated parameters in the same row (columns C:AQ).
+    Open the **CHARM_global.xlsx** and click on *Inputs* tab.
+We provide the country name and ISO in columns A and B and input associated parameters in the same row (columns C:AY).

-2. Run the model
+3. Run the model

     Make sure you have changed the location to the model folder, then type the following: